kittykatattack/dust/README.md

 particles the entire time, however, so they'll eventually fall towards the bottom of the canvas.
 That's what creates the cascading fountain effect.
-You can use the emitter's  play and stop methods to turn the particle stream on or off at any time in you code, like this:
+You can use the emitter's  play and stop methods to turn the particle stream on or off at any time in your code, like this:
 ```js
 particleStream.play();
 particleStream.stop();
 ```
-This is all you need to know to start working with Pixi Dust.
+This is all you need to know to start making particle effects with Pixi Dust.